 Lemongrass is an herb that stands out, with a flavor profile all of its own.

 It has a citrusy and lemony flavor that’s sharp and tangy, with a taste that also has subtle hints of lemon mint, but without the bitterness of lemon itself.

 This taste profile makes it work so well with just about any dish, with its light flavors complementing and enhancing other ingredients without overpowering them.

 Lemongrass pairs incredibly well with beef, fish, poultry, and seafood, as well as with vegetables, with the herb providing a lovely citrus layer and an aroma that’s distinguishable.

 Lemongrass is used in many Thai and Vietnamese dishes as a flavoring because of its crisp and deep lemony essence.

 So let’s take a look at what to use instead of fresh lemongrass!

 In case you’ve run out or can’t get your hands on lemongrass, you may be wondering, what can I use as a substitute for lemongrass?

-Thankfully, although the flavor is difficult to replicate, you can use a lemongrass replacement that most closely matches this aromatic grass.
+Thankfully, although the flavor is difficult to replicate, you can use a lemongrass replacement that most closely matches this aromatic seasoning.

-Here is the closely-guarded list of what to use instead of lemongrass that should save the day!
+Here is our closely-guarded list of what to use instead of lemongrass that should save the day!